pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 **After implementation:**
 - Homeserver sees only encrypted blobs
 - Only authorized parties can decrypt
-- Metadata (access patterns, data sizes) still visible to homeserver
+- Metadata (access patterns, data sizes) still visible to Homeserver

 **Quantum Computing Rationale**: The layered approach (encrypted data behind guarded paths) provides defense-in-depth.
 As quantum computing advances, encryption that is secure today may be cracked in the future.
 By requiring authentication to access encrypted data, if the encryption is eventually cracked, the access control layer remains as a second barrier.

 ### Homeserver Mirroring (Planned, Not Yet Started)

-Planned primary-backup architecture where slave homeservers would stay in sync with the master.
+Planned primary-backup architecture where slave Homeservers would stay in sync with the master.

 **Benefits (when implemented):**
 - Users could verify their data is properly mirrored